nielslange/smntcs-retro/README.txt

 Requires at least: 4.7
 Tested up to: WordPress 5.3
 Requires PHP: 5.6
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-📟 SMNTCS Retro is a minimalistic theme for the average nerd.
+SMNTCS Retro is a minimalistic theme for the average nerd.

+== Theme Notes ==

+SMNTCS Retro WordPress Theme, Copyright 2020 Niels Lange SMNTCS Retro is distributed under the terms of the GNU GPL

 == Description ==

-📟 SMNTCS Retro is a minimalistic theme for the average nerd.
+SMNTCS Retro is a minimalistic theme for the average nerd.

-== Copyright ==

-SMNTCS Retro is distributed under the terms of the GNU GPL.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 == Resources ==